Trapped by Gambling Debts

 - In the Ace Attorney series, Glen Elg fits this trope.
 He created a powerful computer virus, MC Bomber, to repay his debt in barter (the virus would be worth millions on the black market).
 However, he won enough in the lottery to repay his debt - and as such, Furio Tigre, to whom he'd owed the money and who was desperate to repay a massive debt of his own (the collateral was enough to repay his debt, but the money Glen owed was not), murdered him to claim the virus and lottery ticket together.

 - Chip 'n Dale Rescue Rangers: When Klordane framed a cop with theft, he forged evidence suggesting the cop had gambling debts to pay.

-- The Simpsons: When Sideshow Bob framed Krusty with armed robbery, the prosecutor used Krusty's gambling debts to establish motive.
+- When Sideshow Bob framed Krusty with armed robbery, the prosecutor used Krusty's gambling debts to establish motive.
 Krusty asked if it was a crime to gamble and he was told it was.